Have you always wanted to see the word “manager” appear somewhere in your job title?

 - Be honest and forthright.
 If you have management aspirations, tell your supervisor.
 If you need help, ask for it.
 If you’re disappointed in another team member’s contributions, address the issue face to face, privately, without being accusatory.
 Honesty and directness are core characteristics of good leaders.

-- Be a leader, not just a manger.
+- Be a leader, not just a manager.
 Acting like a manager means displaying leadership qualities that help make everybody better.
 That’s not the same thing as steamrolling your colleagues or bossing your peers around.

 Visualize the transition